danbrakeley/frog/README.md

 ## Windows compatibility

 Frog uses ANSI/VT-100 commands to change colors and move the cursor, and for this to display properly, you must be using Windows 10 build 1511 (circa 2016) or newer, or be using a third-party terminal application like ConEmu/Cmdr or mintty.
-There's no planned supoprt for the native command prompts of earlier versions of Windows.
+There's no planned support for the native command prompts of earlier versions of Windows.

 Windows Terminal also works great, but has problems with ANSI before the [1.17.1023 Preview build](https://github.com/microsoft/terminal/releases/tag/v1.17.1023) (released on Jan 1, 2023).